iStockphoto.com / Sean Pavone

 In late April, shrimp boats parade one-by-one past clergy to receive a sprinkling of holy water during the annual Blessing of the Fleet and Seafood Festival in Mount Pleasant.
 Festivities honoring the shrimping industry kick off with live entertainment, maritime exhibits, an arts and crafts show, shrimp-eating contests and a bountiful sampler of seafood dishes prepared by local restaurants.

 From late May through early June, Spoleto Festival USA fills Charleston's historic theaters, churches and outdoor spaces with more than 135 performances by world-renowned artists and emerging performers in opera, theater, dance, chamber, symphonic, choral, bluegrass and jazz music.
 Piccolo Spoleto Festival , which runs concurrently with Spoleto Festival USA, highlights many of the same artistic disciplines but focuses on talent from the southeastern United States.
-North Charleston Arts Festival salutes the visual and performing arts from late April through early May with exhibits of fine art, photography, sculpture; a full lineup of concerts and musical performances; a gem and mineral show; and arts and crafts.
+North Charleston Arts Festival salutes the visual and performing arts in early May with exhibits of fine art, photography, sculpture; a full lineup of concerts and musical performances; a gem and mineral show; and arts and crafts.

 MOJA Arts Festival , from late September to early October, celebrates the rich contributions of the African-American and Caribbean cultures through visual arts, gospel, music, poetry, storytelling, food and much more.
 The Swahili word “moja” means one, an appropriate name for a festival promoting harmony among the Lowcountry's diverse population.
 Gullah singers, dancers, musicians, folklorists, artists and historians celebrate their African heritage during the Sweetgrass Cultural Arts Festival , held in Mount Pleasant in early June.